 - 10 Tips to better Productivity with Evernote

 I have already told you about Pomodoro technique in my previous post how to boost your productivity.
 This is a useful app that will help you to experiment with this timer technique on yourself.
-The Pomodoro principle is quite easy: set a timer (for 25 minutes by default) to get work done, take a 3-5 minutes break every time timer rings, and take longer breaks at every fourth timer ring.
+The Pomodoro principle is quite easy: set a timer (for 25 minutes by default) to get work done, take a 3-5 minute break every time the timer rings, and take longer breaks at every fourth timer ring.
 It is available for the iPhone and the iPad (iOS 7 and above) at $1.99 and for the Mac at $2.99.

 Simplenote lives up to its name.
-With Simplenote you can write down your thoughts, ideas, to-do and grocery list — and all these stuff in just one app.
+With Simplenote, you can write down your thoughts, ideas, to-do, and grocery list — and all these stuff in just one app.
 It has native apps for iOS, Android, Mac, Kindle and a Web app version.
-Backups and syncing are on by default and it even has version control so you don’t have to regret the changes you’ve made.
-The only drawback is that so far, there is still no built-in encryption.
+Backups and syncing are on by default, and it even has version control so you don’t have to regret the changes you’ve made.
+The only drawback is that, so far, there is still no built-in encryption.
 It is a free app.

 7. Checkmark 2

-You never need waste your time fiddling with your logins and passwords ever again with the LastPass app.
+You never need to waste your time fiddling with your logins and passwords ever again with the LastPass app.
 The LastPass app is a strong password generator, password vault, and browser all rolled into a single smartphone app.
-Users can sync their password vaults, and then have the LastPass browser automatically fill in forms and login details when browsing the web and accessing sites, either through the in-app browser, Safari or Chrome.
+Users can sync their password vaults and then have the LastPass browser automatically fill in forms and login details when browsing the web and accessing sites, either through the in-app browser, Safari or Chrome.
 Last Pass is free and works from iOS 5.1.1 and above.